 The pipleine developer is Energy Transfer Partners of Dallas, Texas.
 They obtained federal permits for the $3.8 billion pipeline in July, two years after it was first announced.
 The company says that pipelines are safer than moving oil by rail.
 The oil pipeline travels mostly across private land and thus avoids much of the major pipeline oversight.

-The Standing Rock Sioux tribe and supporters have been rallying in camps near the pipeline construction alignment since last April in Cannon Ball, N.D.
-Opponents on the ground today number between 800 to 1,000 people.
+The Standing Rock Sioux tribe and supporters rallied in camps near the pipeline construction alignment since last April in Cannon Ball, N.D.
 The encampment is said to be the largest gathering of Indian people in North America in the past century.